fvgm-spec/jsonplaceholder_api_fetcher/README.md

         df.write_delta(str(table_path))
 ```

-Once in the directory *src* in your terminal, execute the `main.py` module
+Once in your terminal, you just need to run the `main.py` module as follows:

 ```bash
  python3 src/main.py